DIDSR/DICaugment/README.md

 ## Contributing

 Contributions to DICaugment are welcome!
-If you have any bug reports, feature requests, or would like to contribute code, please check out the [repository](https://github.com/DIDSR/dicaugment) on GitHub.
+If you have any bug reports, feature requests, or would like to contribute code, please check out our [CONTRIBUTING](https://github.com/jjmcintosh/dicaugment/blob/main/CONTRIBUTING.md) guidelines.

 ## License